What is the Universal Credit Claimant Commitment?

 If you don’t follow the rules of your Claimant Commitment, you could lose some of your benefits – this is called a Universal Credit sanction.

-There are four levels of sanction the DWP can apply depending on the severity of your circumstance, which caused your sanction.
+There are four levels of sanction the DWP can apply depending on the severity of the circumstance which caused your sanction.

 How much can the DWP take from my Universal Credit if I am sanctioned?